 Senator Nikema Williams is the Chair of the Democratic Party of Georgia.
 Over the past decade, she has served in numerous leadership roles within the Democratic Party including serving as a member of the Democratic National Committee, Chair of the 13th Congressional District and 1st Vice Chair of the Fulton County Democratic Party.
 Nikema represented Georgia as a delegate to the 2008 and 2012 Democratic National Convention.

-On December 5th, 2017, Nikema was elected to the Georgia State Senate to represent the 39th District.
+On December 5th, 2017, Nikema was elected to the Georgia State Senate to represent the 39th District, which includes the cities of Atlanta, East Point, College Park, Union City, and South Fulton.

 Nikema got her start in Georgia politics with the Young Democrats.
 She served as the National Committee Woman for the Young Democrats of Georgia as well as the Deputy Director of the Southeast Region for the Young Democrats of America.
-In recognition of her work to engage more young people in Democratic politics, she was named Georgia Young Democratic of the year in 2009 and received the 2009 Future is Now Young Leader award from the Young Democrats of Atlanta.
-Nikema also serves on the Board of Governors for Red Clay Democrats.
+In recognition of her work to engage more young people in Democratic politics, she was named Georgia Young Democrat of the Year in 2009 and received the 2009 Future is Now Young Leader award from the Young Democrats of Atlanta.
+Nikema also served on the Board of Governors for Red Clay Democrats.

 In 2011, Nikema was appointed to the Advisory Board of SCLC W.O.M.E.N.
 Inc, by founder, Mrs. Evelyn G. Lowery.
 SCLC Women, INC is a civil rights group dedicated to offering intergenerational programs designed to empower women, girls, and families as they relate to human rights, social action, economic self-sufficiency, reduction of health disparities, and leadership to build strong families and communities.